luckyluke1976/cybersecurity-portfolio/GRC/01-statement-of-applicability/README.md

-I had no real documents or data to work from, so for each control I tried to reach the conclusion that would be realistic for a comparable company: given a fintech of this size, with this technology and this stage of its ISMS, which controls would apply, what state would they realistically be in, who would own them, and what kind of evidence would support them.
+I had no real documents or data to work from, so for each control I tried to reach the conclusion that would be realistic for a comparable company: given a payment institution of this size, with this technology and this stage of its ISMS, which controls would apply, what state would they realistically be in, who would own them, and what kind of evidence would support them.

-The Evidence / Reference column therefore indicates the **type of evidence expected** for each control — a policy, a procedure, a configuration or a record — rather than documents that physically exist.
+The Expected Evidence / Reference column therefore indicates the **type of evidence expected** for each control — a policy, a procedure, a configuration or a record — rather than documents that physically exist.
 In a real ISMS every reference would point to an actual document under